-- Selling your home: Containers give you convenient on-site storage that can help you stage your home for potential buyers.
+Containers give you convenient on-site storage that can help you stage your home for potential buyers.

-Moving and storage containers may seem simple: they’re just big boxes that hold your stuff, right?
+Moving and storage containers may seem simple: They're just big boxes that hold your stuff, right?
 Well, not exactly.
 If you’re not careful, you may end up with a container that doesn’t actually protect your stuff.

 The quality can vary significantly from company to company.
-While PODS containers are steel-framed and built for impact and weather-resistance, others may be made mostly of wood and covered by a tarp.
+While PODS containers are steel-framed and built for impact and weather resistance, others may be made mostly of wood and covered by a tarp.
 Watch out for some companies that advertise their containers as “all steel,” which may only be lightweight metal sheeting that offers no added security for your belongings.

-Be sure to research the container quality before you choose a company.
+In a nutshell, be sure to research the container quality before you choose a company.

-While some young college students may be able to fit everything they need into the back of their Camry, the rest of us will need something bigger.
+While some young college students may be able to fit everything they need into the back of their cars, the rest of us will need something bigger.
 But just how much space do you need for storing and moving?
-That will depend on a number of factors, like how large your home is, whether it’s lightly furnished or filled to the gills, and how efficient you are at packing and loading..
+That will depend on a number of factors, like how large your home is, whether it’s lightly furnished or filled to the gills, and how efficient you are at packing and loading.

 Not all providers offer multiple sizes, but PODS container sizes come in 16-foot, 12-foot, and 8-foot units.* You can mix and match different sizes to meet your needs.

 While portable storage containers don’t take up a huge amount of space, you do need to make sure you have enough maneuvering room for the container and its delivery process.
-Fortunately, if you’re using PODS, the innovative PODZILLA delivery system can maneuver containers into some amazingly tight places a normal moving truck or container company can’t reach.
+Fortunately, if you’re using PODS, the innovative PODZILLA® delivery system can maneuver containers into some amazingly tight places a normal moving truck or container company can’t reach.
 It’s a level-lift technology that makes it easy for PODS drivers to pick up and set down your moving and storage container almost anywhere that’s flat, level, and clear of obstructions.
 Once placed, you’ll be ready to start moving, store your belongings, or kick off your renovation project.

-As for clearance room for PODZILLA, you’ll need a path that’s 12 feet wide, 15 feet high, 40 feet long (about two standard parking spots,) and free of obstacles to make the delivery.
+As for clearance room for PODZILLA, you’ll need a path that’s 12 feet wide, 15 feet high, 40 feet long (about two standard parking spots), and free of obstacles to make the delivery.
 If your driveway isn’t quite 40 feet long, the maneuvering area can include the street, too.
 Key obstacles to watch out for include sprinkler heads, bushes, concrete curbing, basketball hoops, parked cars, and mailboxes.
-Once that’s taken care of, leave a couple of feet open so your driver can decouple the container from PODZILLA, and you’re set.
+Once that's taken care of, leave a couple of feet open so your driver can decouple the container from PODZILLA, and you’re set.